census-instrumentation/opencensus-specs/trace/LogCorrelation.md

 ## Tracing data to include in log entries

-A log correlation implementation should insert the following pieces of tracing data from the current span context into each log entry:
+A log correlation implementation should make the following pieces of tracing data from the current span context available in each log entry:

 ### Trace ID